 Literally the root means “earnestly desire.”
 Contextually, jealousy is similar to covetousness as it is used in this passage, carrying the idea of envy.
 Jealousy is a desire to have what another possesses as well as fearing that someone will take what you have.
 To the contrary:

-Scripture commands us not to want what another possesses and to give to others what we possess.
+Scripture commands us not to want what another possesses but rather to give to others what we possess.

 D. LOVE DOES NOT BRAG (PERPEREUOMAI)